A Foodie Guide: 10 Must - Try Dishes in Myanmar

 Address: 290 U Wisara Road, Yangon (Rangoon) Myanmar

-Mingalabar Myanmar Restaurant:
+• Mingalabar Myanmar Restaurant:

 Address: 71st Between 28th & 29th Street Chan Aye Tharzan Township, Mandalay Myanmar

 However, do not just stick to the restaurants.
-Since it is Myanmar and it is Asia, street foods are always a major part in your trip.
+Since it is Myanmar and it is Asia, street foods are always a major part of your trip.
 Take a leisurely walk on the streets and in markets to have the best experience of Myanmar cuisine.

-- Bogyoke Aung San Market is a great place to look for souvenirs, teas, thanaka powder and delicious sweet treats.
+• Bogyoke Aung San Market is a great place to look for souvenirs, teas, thanaka powder and delicious sweet treats.
 The market is huge so take your time.

 Address: Bo Gyoke Road, Pabedan 11141 Myanmar

-- The Night Market on 19th Street in Yangon is a must-visit.
+• The Night Market on 19th Street in Yangon is a must-visit.
 You can sit anywhere and order fried stuff from different vendors.
-The best options are grilled fish, meat, offal and veggies.
+The best options are grilled fish, meat, offal, and veggies.

 Address: 19th Street between Mahabandoola and Anawrahta roads, Yangon, Myanmar